House of Gold & Bones – Part 2

 House of Gold & Bones – Part 2 is the fifth studio album by American rock band Stone Sour, and is the second and final album of the House of Gold & Bones concept.
 The album was released on April 3, 2013, in Japan, April 8 in the UK, and April 9 in the United States, via Roadrunner Records.

 It was recorded at Soundfarm Studios simultaneously with House of Gold & Bones – Part 1, which was released in October 2012.
 The first issue of the House of Gold and Bones, a four-part comic book mini series, published by Dark Horse Comics, was released on April 17, 2013.

-House of Gold & Bones – Part 2 is their second album to feature the same members from the previous album, and the final album to feature guitarist Jim Root before his departure from the band in 2014.
+House of Gold & Bones – Part 2 is their second album to feature the same members from the previous album, and the final album to feature guitarist Jim Root before he was fired from Stone Sour seven months after the album's release, although the band did not publicly reveal his exit until May 2014.

 Development

 Stone Sour started working on the album on March 19, 2012.
 Guitarist Josh Rand confirmed that the album would contain reprises of Part 1.
 Examples are "The Conflagration" containing the “I’m on my own” lyric from the 2-part song "The Travelers" and "The House of Gold and Bones" containing the bridge riff from "Absolute Zero."
 Rachel Bolan of Skid Row played bass during the recording of both House of Gold and Bones albums.